dbrtl/microservices-demo/deploy/openshift/README.md

-### create a dedicated project for socks shop then apply policy changes needed to run socks shop:
+### Create a dedicated project for socks shop then apply policy changes needed to run socks shop:

 ```shell
 oc new-project sock-shop